elciojunior7/Laravel_APPeAPI/readme.md

 #### Ubuntu
 > sudo /etc/init.d/nginx restart

+### Show images created in storage folder
+All images saved using the application are in storage folder.
+For instance, images saved as book cover.
+To access this folder is necessary using this:
+> php artisan storage:link

 ## Database

 It's necessary to create a schema in DB according to DB configurations in .env.